andraghetti/CameraConstraint/README.md

 # CameraConstraint
 This is a template for all of you, SCNCamera haters!
-Are you seeking for a good implementation of Rickster reply on Stack Overflow?
+Are you seeking a good implementation?
 Here it is.

 In response to: